apacheli/web-workers-polyfill/README.md

 ### About

-A simple Web Workers polyfill for the Node.js environment.
-Please 👍 [this issue](https://github.com/nodejs/node/issues/43583) so Web Workers can be supported natively!
+A polyfill for Web Workers for Node.js.
+Please 👍
+[this issue](https://github.com/nodejs/node/issues/43583) so Web Workers can be supported natively.

 ### Installing